-- On July 26, 2023, Sigma announced that it achieved operational net zero (carbon neutrality) for its first shipment of Green Lithium and Green Tailings by offsetting the remaining "hard to abate" carbon emitted during the production process both at its Phase 1 mine and Greentech Plant, achieving triple zero production (net zero carbon, zero tailings and zero hazardous chemicals). - Sigma had a leading role at the following globally relevant conferences as an ongoing case study in "impact investing in the mining business" and "green battery metals": - Panelist and participant at the Future Minerals Forum in Riyadh in January 2023 (invited by the Kingdom of Saudi Arabia); and - Referenced as a case study at multiple panels and an active participant in the 2022 United Nations Climate Change Conference in Egypt in November 2022 ("COP27") (Sigma has been featured year after year since 2019 at COP25 in Madrid for the actions that have been implemented since inception).
+- On July 26, 2023, Sigma announced that it achieved operational net zero (carbon neutrality) for its first shipment of Green Lithium and Green By-Products by offsetting the remaining "hard to abate" carbon emitted during the production process both at its Phase 1 mine and Greentech Plant, achieving triple zero production (net zero carbon, zero tailings and zero hazardous chemicals).
+Zero carbon emissions were achieved ahead of schedule. - Sigma had a leading role at the following globally relevant conferences as an ongoing case study in "impact investing in the mining business" and "green battery metals": - Panelist and participant at the Future Minerals Forum in Riyadh in January 2023 (invited by the Kingdom of Saudi Arabia); and - Referenced as a case study at multiple panels and an active participant in the 2022 United Nations Climate Change Conference in Egypt in November 2022 ("COP27") (Sigma has been featured year after year since the 2019 COP25 in Madrid for the actions that have been implemented since inception).
+Multiple members of the senior management team hosted workshops on "Impact Investing in Mining."
+CEO and Co-Chairperson Ana Cabral-Gardner was featured as a keynote speaker.